-The Planning Unit administers the Section 401 Water Quality Certification Program in accordance with Section 401 of the Clean Water Act.
-The program evaluates applications for federal section 404 permits, and some licenses, authorizing dredge and fill activities in surface waters.
-Thorough review determines whether the proposed activity complies with Title 117 – Nebraska Surface Water Quality Standards.
-If the activity is likely to violate the standards, conditions for complying with the Title 117 will be issued with the certification, or certification will be denied.
+The Department's thorough review determines whether the proposed activity complies with Title 117 – Nebraska Surface Water Quality Standards.
+If the activity is likely to violate the standards, conditions for complying with Title 117 will be issued with the certification, or certification will be denied.
 The U.S. Army Corps of Engineers Section 404 Dredge and Fill Permits and Federal Energy Regulatory Commission licenses are examples of federal regulatory programs that require state Water Quality Certification before the permit or license can be issued.
-However, to allow for a timely review and decision, applications for Water Quality Certification can be made at the same time the application for the federal permit is submitted.

 For more information about Water Quality Certification please contact:

 Water Quality Certification for Nationwide Permits